Man in blue shirt and navy gilet with arm around daughter wearing orange rucksack, looking out over the river with windmills in the distance

 Zaanse Schans has free entry but then charges for individual activities, including using the toilets!
 Whilst we didn’t arrive by car, we noticed that there was a fairly steep charge for car parking.
 Each windmill entry was around 6 Euros, although the Clog Workshop was free.

-NOTE – the individual costs can add up if you decided to visit everything or are visiting with several family members.
+As a result, the individual costs can add up if you decide to visit everything, or are visiting with several family members.

 Food at Zaanse Schans